Navelwriter/rp2350-rust-template/README.md

 The main branch is best used with cortex-m debugger using the picoprobe debugger as the runner.
 This allows for automatic flashing and line-by-line debugging in vscode.\
 Also allows for defmt to be used for logging.

-`picotool` is also available as a runner so every time you want to flash, you will need to plug in the Pico 2 while holding down BOOTSEL, or some other means of getting there./
+`picotool` is also available as a runner so every time you want to flash, you will need to plug in the Pico 2 while holding down BOOTSEL, or some other means of getting there.

 This means that once it's in BOOTSEL mode, it's as easy as
 ```sh
 cargo run